wp-plugins/simple-recaptcha/readme.txt

 = Purpose =

-1. To provide a single module for use by other plugins and themes.
+1. To provide a single lightweight module for use by other plugins and themes.
-1. To store a site's reCAPTCHA keys in one place, independent of any other plugin or theme.
+1. To store the reCAPTCHA keys in one place, whether single site or multisite, independent of any other plugin or theme.
 1. To encourage other plugin developers to decouple and modularize.

 = How To Use =